MEDLINE®: Description of the Database

 MedlinePlus®, another service offered by the NLM, provides consumer-oriented health information.
 Health consumers are encouraged to discuss search results with their health care provider.

 For further information about MEDLINE contact NLM customer service or call toll-free 1-888-346-3656.
-For the nearest local medical library in your area contact the National Network of Libraries of Medicine (NN/LM) at 1-800-338-7657.
+For the nearest local medical library in your area contact the Network of the National Library of Medicine (NNLM) at 1-800-338-7657.

 Related Publications and Resources: